moonstar-x/server-setup/docs/deprecated/other/webframes.md

 # Webframes

+!!! warning "Deprecation Warning"
+    This service was deprecated on the server because it is no longer used by me.

 [Webframes](https://github.com/moonstar-x/webframes) is a little webapp that frames other pages.
 This will be useful to have a central place where you can access all the aforementioned web services.
 This service has an image on [Docker Hub](https://hub.docker.com/r/moonstarx/webframes) which we'll use.

 ## Pre-Installation